LargeNFT/large-nft/README.md

 * Feel like an owner.
     * Empower users to experience feelings associated with ownership with their digital artifacts.
     * Help make sure users never lose the ability and rights to keep their digital property online for display and resale.

-* What if an NFT creator disappears?
-    * It's inevitable that every creator dies.
-    * It's inevitable that every company dies.
-    * The plan for technical implementation of the software stack should start with those assumptions.
-    * Decentralization demands it.
-    * Bitcoin continues to run even though Satoshi disappeared and so should an NFT collection.

 * A single member of the community should be able to keep things going themselves.
     * What happens to your digital collectibles if you're the last one who cares?